What You Need to Know About Age-Related Muscle Wasting

 As far as diet goes, there are four key nutrients that can promote muscle growth or enhance the benefits of exercise.
 Firstly, protein.
 Sufficient amounts of high-quality protein can be obtained from plant-based sources, such as beans, peas, lentils and hemp seeds.
 Protein directly signals your muscle tissue to build and strengthen.
 Secondly, vitamin D. Vitamin D deficiency is directly related to sarcopenia; taking vitamin D supplements can increase muscle strength and reduce the risk of falling.
 Thirdly, omega-3 fatty acids.
 Consuming omega-3 fatty acids through consumption of omega-3 rich seafood (wild salmon, small fish like anchovies, sardines and mackerel, or muscles) or supplements will increase your muscle growth no matter your age.5 It is thought that this benefit may be due to the “anti-inflammatory” effects of omega-3s.
 Lastly, creatine.
 Creatine is made by your body in amounts to prevent you from becoming deficient.
 However, including it in your diet or as a supplement may benefit your muscle growth.
 Elderly study participants who took creatine got more benefits from resistance training compared to when they performed resistance training with no creatine.6

-Living a long, healthy life with frailty is everyone’s goal.
-Today, many people live into their 90s an accomplishment achieved generally with the help of multiple prescription drugs and often at the cost of some independence.
-If you take care of your body, including your muscles, it will take care of you.
+Living a long, healthy life without frailty is everyone’s goal.
+Today, many people live into their 90s and a growing number even into their 100s an accomplishment achieved generally with the help of multiple prescription drugs and often at the cost of some independence.
+If you take care of your body, in particular your muscles, it will take care of you.
 Try to implement a healthy, anti-inflammatory diet (e.g. a largely plant-based diet) and daily exercise as described above into your routine, and you will see the benefits.

 E. Dylan Mayer is a recent graduate from the University of Colorado at Boulder with a major in Neuroscience and a minor in Business.
 He is fascinated by the connections between the health of the planet, the soil, the food that we eat and our own health.